 or give us a call at 408-292-3314

-FREE 6-week camps every summer keep our community's kids safe, learning and engaged.
+If COVID restrictions are eased Santa Maria could restart these FREE 6-week camps in 2021.
+Our objective is to keep our community's kids safe, learning and engaged.
 Weekly field trips enhance the camp experience.
 (More photos in photo gallery.)

 Warm Hearts Initiative